philsupertramp/blog/src/posts/thowards-relyable-assistants-in-a-world-of-llms.md

 Internally a model contains a specific amount of _parameters_.
 These parameters are combined using simple as well as complex mathematical operations, for example addition or multiplication.
-Recall for instance from your geometry lessons the simplified fomula for a parabular centered in the origin $(0, 0)$ of a coordinate system.
+Recall for instance from your geometry lessons the formula of a straight line through the center/origin of a 2D coordinate system
 $$
-y(x) = a x^2
+y(x) = a \cdot x
 $$
+here $y$ accepts the single input $x$ and has the parameter $a$ that must be determined before we can use $y(x)$.

+Let's look at the possible outcomes of this and adjust the value of $a$ as visualized here
+![parameterized line]({{ '/_includes/assets/parameterized-line.gif' | url }})

+You can probably tell by this visualization that there are **many**, theoretically infinite, variations of this straight line.

+Next we look at a mathematically more complex example, the parabola.
+We begin with a simpler form, then add step by step more parameters to it.

+First we examine the simplified fomula for a parabola centered in the origin $(0, 0)$ of a coordinate system.
+$$
+y(x) = a\cdot x^2
+$$
 Here $a$ is a fixed _parameter_ of the function $y$ and $x$ an **input**.
+Similar to the line example.

-A different value of $a$ will yield (in most of the cases) different results for the same input $x$.
+Again, a different value of $a$ will yield (in most of the cases) different results for the same input $x$.
 Like for all rules, there are some exceptions, but those aren't important now.

-We can adjust the value of $a$ as visualized here
-![parameterized line]({{ '/_includes/assets/parameterized-line.gif' | url }})

-We can adjust the value of $a$ as visualized here
+We can change the value of $a$ as visualized here

 ![parabular](https://upload.wikimedia.org/wikipedia/commons/4/4f/Concavity_of_a_parabola.gif)

-To some extent, we can say that this is one of the most simplistic mathematical model.
+To some extent, we can say that this is one of the most simplistic mathematical models, same applies to the first example of the straight line.
-And even back then we applied methods of machine learning to solve math exercises!

 One way of Machine Learning algorithms to "learn" is to use an input and the expected/desired output for it to determine the set of required parameters.

+This is something that most of you probably did in math lessons during your time in school.

 Back in school a common task was to determine $a$ given a combination of $x$ and $y$.
-In this example we can do that "easily".
+In this example we can do that "easily" manual.

-Let's say we got $x= 2$ and $y=1$ then we can solve for $a$ like this
+Let's say we got $x= 2$ and $y=1$ then this form of the formula can be solved for $a$ like the following.
+Meaning we insert the provided values of $x$ and $y$, then move parts of the left and right side of the equation around until we get a solution for $a$,
 $$
 \begin{align}
 1 &= a \cdot 2^2\\\\